AliTopal89/jenkins_fundamentals/jenkins-pipeline/README.md

 Shows a matrix with build history and stages as dimensions, is an alternative to blue ocean display Displays pipeline Data, just as Blue ocean does
-- Date time changes per build
+- Date Time changes per build
 - Execution Time per build and per stage
 - Status and Output logs per stage
 - You can replay a build but not start a new build on blue ocean at our work jenkins